cefnoram/siger/sop.rst

 #.
 Check the **aging column**.
 If the aging column has digit present you will need to call the customer and request they send payment as soon as possible.

 #.
 Document your findings from each phone call inquiry with our customers and submit your finding to management.

-.. tip:: SOPs and Their Functions

-   An SOP is *not* intended to answer all question a team member may have about the business process.
-In contrast, SOPs are intended to be a supplemental training tool which enhances other training.

 Responsible Personnel
 #####################